 Taking time to think is one of the best pieces of advice for being a successful (and less stressed) researcher.

-Another very good tactic that you can try in your own day-to-day research life is to follow key people in your own field.
-Imitation is the sincerest form of flattery!
+In your day-to-day research life follow key people in your own field.

-Who are the five or ten leaders in your field of research?
-These leaders might be professors or doctors working in your country, or another country.
+Who are the 5 or 10 leaders in your field of research?
+They might be professors or doctors working in your country, or somewhere far off.

 Which are performing best?
 Which are getting…